brombal/stylix-docs/markdown/selectors.md

 </$.ul>
 ```

-Stylix scopes the `li` selector under the element that defines it, so the styles are local to only the `li` elements under the `ul`.
+Stylix scopes any selectors in the `$css` object under the element that defines them.
+In the above example, the styles for `li` are local to only the elements under the `ul`.

 ## Referencing the parent selector with `&`

-To reference the element's own class name, you can use `&`, as is the convention in the many CSS-like languages that support nested styles.
-This is necessary when using certain pseudo-classes, such as `:hover`:
+To reference the element's own class name, you can use `&` (as is the convention in the many CSS-like languages that support nested styles).

+Note that this is necessary when using certain pseudo-classes, such as `:hover`:

 ```tsx-render
 import $ from '@stylix/core';